caddyserver/website/src/docs/markdown/caddyfile/directives.md

 ### Matchers

-Most directives accept [matcher tokens](/docs/caddyfile/concepts#matchers), and they are usually optional.
-You will often see this in a directive's syntax description:
+Most---but not all---directives accept [matcher tokens](/docs/caddyfile/concepts#matchers), which let you filter requests.
+Matcher tokens are usually optional.
+If you see this in a directive's syntax:

 ```
 [<matcher>]
 ```

+then the directive accepts a matcher token, letting you filter which requests the directive applies to.

-When you see this in the syntax of a directive, it means a matcher token.
-Because this is the same with most directives, it will not be described on every page; this reduces duplication.
+Because matcher tokens all work the same, the various possibilities for the matcher token will not be described on every page, to reduce duplication.
 Instead, refer to the centralized [matcher documentation](/docs/caddyfile/concepts#matchers).

 ## Directive order